ology/techn.ology.net/blog/2021/11/10/exuberant-ctags-vim-joy/index.markdown

     set tags=lib/tags,t/tags

-Now when you are in a script.pl perl file, you position the cursor over a subroutine or module name and key CTRL+].
+Now when you are in a script.pl perl file, you position the cursor over a subroutine or module name and key `CTRL-]`.
 This jumps you to the subroutine definition or top of the module, respectively.

-To return to the previous position, key CTRL+o.
+To return to the previous position, key `CTRL-o`.

 Voila!